chunksnbits/tooling/README.md

 ## Versioning

 Versioning following [semantic versioning](https://semver.org/), based on [conventional commits](https://conventionalcommits.org/) is a widely adopted practice of version setting (esp. in open-source projects).

+A semantic version has the form of `<major>.<minor>.<patch>`, e.g. `1.4.3`, whereas:

+- a *major* version indicates incompatible API / application changes - in an application project often tied to production releases or to indicate different stages in development.
+- a *minor* indicates added functionality in a backwards-compatible manner
+- a *patch* version indicates the addition of backwards-compatible bug fixes.

+### Tooling

+#### standard-version

 To aid the generation of versions, including related artifacts like changelog, [standard-version](https://github.com/conventional-changelog/standard-version) can be used.